JenellLewis/MIF-and-Arthritis/README.md

 # MIF-and-Arthritis
 # Introduction
+MIF (Macrophage Migration Inhibitory Factor) is a gene that has been linked to many diseases such as arthritis, lung cancer, kidney disease, etc. This project focused on analyzing the effect of MIF knockout in mice.
+This was done to find the top differentially expressed genes when comparing wild type to MIF knockout.
+Since the MIF gene is most commonly known to be linked to arthritis, an analysis of the CDC Chronic Disease Indicator Arthritis dataset was performed.
+This was done to find the prevalence of arthritis and to see if there is any correlation between the different indicators or questions

 Macrophage Migration Inhibitory Factor:
 This gene encodes a lymphokine involved in cell-mediated immunity, immunoregulation, and inflammation.
 It plays a role in the regulation of macrophage function in host defense through the suppression of anti-inflammatory effects of glucocorticoids.
 Broad expression in kidney, prostate, and 21 other tissues